Rare Bird Books, Ornithology

 With details on each species, found in areas of southern US, Mexico, Central and South America.
 An offprint from the Zoological series.

-ZUBER, Christian; Birds of the Air. , Cassell, 1979, First Edition, 4to; 192 pp, color illus & plates on about every page, orig cloth, dj, fine.
+ZUBER, Christian; Birds of the Air. , Cassell, 1979, First Edition, 4to; 192 pp, color illustrations & plates on about every page, original cloth, dj, fine.
 Excellent book with photos by Swiss photographer of renown, taken in many parts of the world..

 Order any item directly by giving the author, title, bookid and or for further details go to How to Order